 a general life skill

-Verification Becoming Standard Practice
+Verification Becoming Routine

-Important developments to monitor include:
+Key developments include:

-built-in provenance indicators in platforms
+provenance indicators built into platforms

-default labelling of AI-generated content
+default labelling of AI generated content

-multi-step verification for sensitive requests
+multi step verification for sensitive actions

 Regulation Moving From Principles to Enforcement